Kevin Ozee contacted me in early 2018 to work on his website. His previous developer had to take leave due to illness.

 New Site Content

 After launching the site, I produced four blog posts for the site, which was a great help to search engine rankings.
 I also created static pages for some of the more significant sections of the site.
 I don’t usually do photography, but I was able to take some professional-quality photos.
 The physical Second Wind Maui store location has excellent natural lighting, which helps when producing quality business photos on a budget.
-I also created a staff section on the site, including pictures of the staff.
+I also created a staff section on the site, including staff pictures.
 I usually contract photographers for my site, but this was a simple enough task that I could do myself.

 Getting Rid of Spam